coderefinery/reports-and-proposals/phase-4-proposal/info_for_new_organizations.md

+# Information for potential CodeRefinery partners

+## What is CodeRefinery

 CodeRefinery as a project has existed since 2016, under various funding models.
 In this period, we have trained over XX students, researchers, and infrastructure staff to advance FAIRness of software management and development practices, in over XX workshops.